"Now is Our Time to Strike"

 Kansas was the first Northern state to recruit, train, and send black soldiers into combat during the Civil War.
-Fort Scott served as the home base for both the 1st and 2nd Kansas Colored Infantry, with both regiments being mustered into federal service on Fort Scott's former parade ground.
-The Emancipation Proclamation officially authorized the recruitment of African American soldiers for federal service (although the 1st Kansas Colored had earlier been recruited as a state unit in August 1862).
+Fort Scott served as the home base and training grounds for both the 1st and 2nd Kansas Colored Infantry, with the 1st Kansas Colored Infantry mustered in as a Battalion on January 13, 1863, on the Fort Scott Parade Ground.
+The Emancipation Proclamation officially authorized the recruitment of African American soldiers for federal service (although the 1st Kansas Colored Volunteer Infantry was recruited as a state militia in August 1862).
 This meant it was now legal for free blacks and former slaves to fight back against the institution of slavery and seek to abolish it through armed resistance.
-As virtually every Southern slave code prohibited blacks from carrying guns, the proclamation had a profound psychological impact across the region.
+As virtually every southern slave code prohibited blacks from carrying guns, the proclamation had a profound psychological impact across the region.

 Kansas the Land of Freedom